 Watch PropertyIsleornsay, 7 Tom-na-Moan Road, Pitlochry PH16 5HL

-Isleornsay is an immaculately presented three bedroom detached home located in a peaceful part of Pitlochry, which benefits from having a separate one-bedroom cottage/annexe in the rear garden.
+Isleornsay is an immaculately presented traditional Victorian three-bedroom detached home located in a peaceful residential area in Pitlochry.

 From our office in Pitlochry, head up Bonnethill Road and turn right onto Toberargan Road.
-Continue onwards following the road first round the left and then to the right as it continues up the hill.
-No 7 is on the left just passed the turn off to Nursing Home Brae.
+Follow the road round to the left and then to the right as it continues up the hill, you will find Isleornsay on the left after the turn off to Nursing Home Brae.

 - EPC Rating: D